jan7cz/DOSu-/README.md

 --SCORING AND TIMING--
-The scoring and timing within the EXE is currently pretty improvised but most of those settings can be changed in the #define section of the code like the player health, windows in wich you get 300, 100 or 50 points miliseconds.
+The scoring and timing within the EXE is currently pretty improvised but most of those settings can be changed in the #define section of the code like the player health, windows in wich you get 300, 100 or 50 points in milliseconds.

 --CONTROLS--
 By default you use the mouse to move the cursor wich is a small yellow circle.
 To hit you might use the left mouse button or